Nozo × Kimi

 Nozo × Kimi (ノゾ×キミ) is a Japanese manga series written and illustrated by Wakō Honna.
-It is a spin-off of Honna's other manga series Nozoki Ana.
+It is a spin-off to Honna's other manga series Nozoki Ana.
 It was serialized in Shogakukan's Shōnen Sunday S from March 2012 to February 2014, followed by a second part, serialized in Weekly Shōnen Sunday from May 2014 to April 2015.
 Its chapters were collected in eight tankōbon volumes.
 A three-episode original video animation produced by Zexcs was launched from August 2014 to February 2015.